AMID Logo E-BAY Logo

 TYPICAL PERSONAL EFFECTS RESTRICTIONS

-1) Non-Commercial Personal Effects must be prepaid to the client's door.
+1) Non-commercial personal effects must be prepaid to the client's door.

 2) Rates will be quoted on a case-by-case basis.